Geophysics: Mineral physics

 The physical properties of minerals must be understood to infer the composition of the Earth's interior from seismology, the geothermal gradient and other sources of information.
 Mineral physicists study the elastic properties of minerals; their high-pressure phase diagrams, melting points and equations of state at high pressure; and the rheological properties of rocks, or their ability to flow.
 Deformation of rocks by creep make flow possible, although over short times the rocks are brittle.
 The viscosity of rocks is affected by temperature and pressure, and in turn, determines the rates at which tectonic plates move.

 Water is a very complex substance and its unique properties are essential for life.
 Its physical properties shape the hydrosphere and are an essential part of the water cycle and climate.
 Its thermodynamic properties determine evaporation and the thermal gradient in the atmosphere.
 The many types of precipitation involve a complex mixture of processes such as coalescence, supercooling and supersaturation.
 Some precipitated water becomes groundwater, and groundwater flow includes phenomena such as percolation, while the conductivity of water makes electrical and electromagnetic methods useful for tracking groundwater flow.
 Physical properties of water such as salinity have a large effect on its motion in the oceans.

 The many phases of ice form the cryosphere and come in forms like ice sheets, glaciers, sea ice, freshwater ice, snow, and frozen ground (or permafrost).

 Regions of the Earth

 Size and form of the Earth

-The Earth is roughly spherical, but it bulges towards the Equator, so it is roughly in the shape of an ellipsoid (see Earth ellipsoid).
-This bulge is due to its rotation and is nearly consistent with an Earth in hydrostatic equilibrium.
-The detailed shape of the Earth, however, is also affected by the distribution of continents and ocean basins, and to some extent by the dynamics of the plates.
+Contrary to popular belief, the earth is not entirely spherical but instead generally exhibits an ellipsoid shape- which is a result of the centrifugal forces the planet generates due to its constant motion.
+These forces cause the planets diameter to bulge towards the Equator and results in the ellipsoid shape.
+Earth's shape is constantly changing, and different factors including glacial isostatic rebound (large ice sheets melting causing the Earth's crust to the rebound due to the release of the pressure), geological features such as mountains or ocean trenches, tectonic plate dynamics, and natural disasters can further distort the planet's shape.